NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 === Knight Lab Timeline ===
-Contributors: miguelpeixe, zachwise, KnightLab
-Donate link: http://knightlab.northwestern.edu/
+Contributors: miguelpeixe, zachwise, KnightLab, joegermuska Donate link: http://knightlab.northwestern.edu/
 Tags: timeline, shortcode, stamen, timeline.verite.co, verite, html5, KnightLab Requires at least: 2.0.2
 Tested up to: 4.5.2
-Stable tag: 3.3.16.0
+Stable tag: 3.4.0.0

 Use the incredible HTML5 Timeline developed by Knight Lab on your website.
 As easy as writing a shortcode.